 A working knowledge of PID tuning will help you achieve this, and the more you work with PID settings, the easier it will become to tune your quads to fly exactly the way you want them to.

-Back in the early days of the hobby, flight controller firmware was not optimized and a quadcopter would always fly badly with default PID values, which made PID tuning absolutely essential.
+Back in the early days of the hobby, flight controller firmware was not optimized.
+A quadcopter would always fly badly with default PID values, which made PID tuning absolutely essential.
 But that’s no longer necessarily the case (at least for mini quads), thanks to the sophisticated noise filtering and optimized algorithms in modern FC software.
-These improvements have enabled quadcopters to fly great out of the box, unless you are using some poor quality parts or flying a model that is badly built.
+These improvements have enabled quadcopters to fly great out of the box.
+Unless you are using some poor quality parts or flying a model that is badly built.

 What Is PID in a Quadcopter?